scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 ### Event driven and notifications

 Everything is based on notifications and responses to those notifications.
-Notifications in the project come in 2 forms:
+Notifications in the project come in two forms:

 1. [EventEmitter](https://nodejs.org/api/events.html#events_events)
    - Are used inside [Worker](https://github.com/enigmampc/enigma-p2p/tree/mexico_branch/src/worker) often.
 This is how the components communicate with the [NodeController](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/controller/NodeController.js#L124).